hackforla/UI-UX/.github/ISSUE_TEMPLATE/template-for-UX-Experience-Profile.md

 - [ ] Visual communication design

 ### GitHub Practice Action Items
 - [ ] Assign yourself to this issue.
-In the right side menu, click Assignees.
-[Select 'assign yourself'](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/assigning-issues-and-pull-requests-to-other-github-users)
+In the right side menu, click 'Assignees' [Select 'assign yourself'](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/assigning-issues-and-pull-requests-to-other-github-users)
+- [ ] Assign this issue to the CoP: UI/UX: Project Board.
+In the right side menu, click 'Projects' Select project 'CoP: UI/UX: Project Board' from the drop-down menu
 - [ ] This was a good first issue.
 Once you have completed the steps and checked all relevant boxes, you can [close this issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/administering-issues/closing-an-issue)

 ### Conclusion Action Items